 - Situation 1: You get your vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give vaccines.) - You will pay the pharmacy your copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office.
+Some states do not allow pharmacies to give vaccines.) - You will pay the pharmacy your copayment for the vaccine itself. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office.